 It is discretionary with the prosecutor whether to petition to revoke your court supervision.
 Their decision will depend on a number of factors, including the original charge for which you received court supervision, whether you complied with all the conditions of court supervision (fines, classes,...Read more »

 Illinois utilized a point system with regard to traffic tickets.
 Currently, the Illinois Secretary of State's office assigns twenty points for EACH disobeying a stop sign violation where you are convicted of the offense.
-It does not matter that all your tickets were received on the same day if they...Read more »
+It does not matter that all your tickets were received on the same day if...Read more »

 My ex-wife and I have joint custody of our 3 children.
 We live about 8 blocks from each other and get along fairly well.
 She told the children yesterday that if they tried to walk from her house to mine that she would call the police and declare them a runaway.